You’ve officially decided to step into the dynamic world of marketing. Great…now what?

 Online Marketing (SEO, SEM, Paid Media)

 The world runs on the internet, so if you have some online marketing chops you’ll always be in demand.
+You should make sure to check out a professional online marketing company though to help you figure things out.
 With Google, Facebook, and other large platforms changing their algorithms on a weekly basis, it requires a designated person or agency to understand and be continually optimize your company’s website.
 Both SEO (Search Engine Optimization) and SEM (Search Engine Marketing) are valuable pieces of the puzzle.
 While SEO is a longer, harder process with results slow coming, the compounding effect of people finding your business organically can pay exponential dividends.
+If you want to learn how to start up your own SEO company, why don’t you check out someone like John King, who can help you.

 It’s strongly recommended that online marketing professionals study and earn both Google Analytics and Google Adwords certifications to fully understand how consumers are searching online and how to create a great ad experience.
 In addition, passion for data and testing is highly preferred.
 According to 60 Second Marketer: